Lickability/swift-best-practices/SwiftUIBestPractices.md

 ```

 ### A member-wise initializer
-If a `@Binding`  property is not being modifier with in the view which references it, consider marking it a `private(set)` .
+If a `@Binding`  property is not being modified within the view that references it, consider marking it a `private(set)` .
 This ensures that our property won’t be mutated outside of the context we want it to be.

 #### Example One
 ```swift